 - This is a look at the completed workflow:

 - Once this has been turned on, when our Initial Certificate Application records are updated to the proper status, an email will be sent to our certificate recipient all of which are pulling from a record in Microsoft Dynamics

 - The Initial Certificate Application Record (not show, date modified):

 - The generated certificate (Date modified ‘4’):

 The Power Platform is certainly the future of automating processes in Microsoft Dynamics 365.
 Getting to know the different tools, including their library of Power Automate templates, that Microsoft offers can expand what you can do with your system.
 These new tools also offer automation possibilities that weren’t available before.
-When you schedule a product showcase with Cobalt, we can show you specific ways your organization can get the most out of your Dynamics 365 and Power Automate.
+Let’s talk about specific ways your organization can get the most out of Dynamics 365 and Power Automate.